Analysis | Ginni Thomas’s texts make Clarence Thomas’s non-recusal look even worse

 Meadows might not have been Thomas’s only contact inside the Trump White House that week.
 On Nov.
 13, she texted Meadows about her outreach to “Jared,” potentially a reference to Jared Kushner, the president’s son-in-law and senior White House adviser.
 She wrote, “Just forwarded to yr gmail an email I sent Jared this am.
 Sidney Powell & improved coordination now will help the cavalry come and Fraud exposed and America saved.”
 The messages provided to the House select committee do not show a response by Meadows.Kushner did not respond to a request for comment.

 It’s entirely possible that whatever communications Ginni Thomas had with Kushner or anyone else in the White House didn’t involve official White House accounts.
-Kushner was among the top White House aides who the House Oversight Committee said in 2019 had used personal email accounts for official business (despite Trump having decried Hillary Clinton’s use of a private email server).
+Kushner was among the top White House aides who the House Oversight Committee said in 2019 had used personal email accounts for official business (despite Trump’s having decried Hillary Clinton’s use of a private email server).
 And aides often use personal accounts for political work.
 It would also seem advisable for those involved in an effort to subvert democracy to use personal accounts, for increasingly obvious reasons.

 But it is also possible that such communications found their way to official White House accounts.